-- 1. High school or college transfer GPA of 3.0 or higher. - 2.
+- 1. High school or college transfer GPA of 3.3 or higher. - 2.
 SAT score of 1000 or higher or ACT score of 21 or higher.
-If the student has not taken either exam, he/she must take the College Placement Test (CPT).
-The student will not be eligible to apply to the Biology/Pre-nursing program until he/she has completed all remedial classes with a satisfactory grade (A B). - 3.
+If the student has not taken either exam, he/she must take the PERT.
+The student will not be eligible to apply to the Biology/Nursing program until he/she has completed all remedial classes with a satisfactory grade B. - 3.
 No remedial/developmental courses.
 This requirement maybe waived if grades are a B or higher.
-If the student is a freshman, he/she cannot apply to the Biology/Pre-nursing program until after he/she has taken all remedial courses and passed them (B or higher). - 4.
+If the student is a freshman, he/ she cannot apply to the Biology/Nursing program until after he/ she has taken all remedial courses and passed them (B or higher). - 4.
 If transferring, the student cannot apply if there are multiple repeats of (science and mathematics) classes.
-If there is only one repeat, it may be waived if it does not count toward the prerequisite classes for the pre-nursing program.
-Any transfer student accepted into the Biology/Pre-nursing program must maintain the GPA requirement each semester to stay in the program.
-The GPA requirement is dependent on the nursing school of choice (FIU is 3.0 or higher and UM is 3.3 or higher).
+If there is only one repeat, it may be waived if it does not count toward the prerequisite classes for the nursing program.
+Any transfer student accepted into the Biology/Nursing program must maintain the GPA requirement for UM/FIU each semester to stay in the program.
+The GPA requirement is dependent on the nursing school of choice (FIU or UM).
+The participating school can change their GPA requirements anytime.